OSMECON: OSMECON-2014

-The Panel discussion anchored by Prof Pari Plavi remains one of the most productive events at Osmecon.
-Dr Mahender Vyasabattu, Director of Oslers Academy, well recognized in the field of international postgraduate training, Prof Manisha Sahai, MD.
+The Panel discussion anchored by Prof Pari Plavi remains one of the most popular events at Osmecon.
+Dr Mahender Vyasabattu, Director of Oslers Academy, Prof Manisha Sahai, MD.
 DM and DNB examiner, Dr Kanaka Durga, Scientist & Geneticist and Dr Mamidi, ICMR-B Scientist participated and shared their expertise.
-The video clips are still viewed by thousands of postgraduate training aspirants.

 There were 800 delegates with 7 from Nepal.
 The following events were introduced: